+'''

 <AWE>\matlab

+'''

-where $\langle AWE \rangle$ represents the installation directory.
+where <AWE> represents the installation directory.
 This directory contains the primary set of MATLAB scripts used by the tool.
-The MATLAB menu item "File \rightarrow Setup Path..." can be used to update the path.
+Note that you only have to add a single directory to the MATLAB path and not all of the subdirectories recursively.
+The MATLAB menu item "File → Setup Path..." can be used to update the path.
 Once the path is set, issue the command: